socadk/design-practice-repository/artifact-templates/DPR-DomainModel.md

 ![Simple Domain Model](/artifact-templates//images/Domain-Model-Simple.png)

-This can then be fleshed out with more details, for example more specific relations, attributes, and methods: <!-- ZIO4STX: show filled out diamond, physical containment, discuss it a bit? -->
+The classes can then be logically grouped and fleshed out with more details, for example with more specific relations, attributes, and methods: <!-- ZIO4STX: show filled out diamond, physical containment, discuss it a bit? -->

 ![Elaborate Domain Model](/artifact-templates//images/Domain-Model-Elaborate.png)

+Note the filled diamond composition between order and line items, which form a  *part-of* relationship.
 In a next step, the method names could be turned into full method signatures with fully typed parameter names and return values.

 ### Tools
 Pen and paper or a whiteboard are enough to get started on a simple model.
 The examples above were generated using [PlantUML](https://plantuml.com/class-diagram), a textual DSL for various kinds of diagrams.
 UML profiles exist as well and are supported in UML tools such as Sparx Enterprise Architect.